matthaliski/matthaliski.github.io/_posts/2016-06-17-comcast-experience.md

 A crew will have to come out in the coming weeks to burry the line.
 We're on a hill with a lot of mature landscaping so that could be a little bonkers, but we'll deal with it as it comes.
 All in all, today's Comcast experience was great.
 I expected a fiasco, but it went about as smooth as it could have gone.

 Credit where credit is due.

+### July 28, 2016

+After running our connection off a temporary line, a crew came out and buried some conduit and ran a new coax line to the back of our property.
+They had to go under and around existing plants and I would say then did about as good of a job as you could given the circumstances.
+I didn't come out to any plants that were destroyed and they placed everything else where it belonged.

+I believe the only thing that remains is to have one final tech come out and switch over to the permanent line.
+I'm crossing my fingers that this is an easy switch and this ends up being a _relatively_ painless install.